Mgarcia-pajarel/Exercises-Proofs-of-Concept/FETCH/readme.md

 - Do you care about the ordering of words?

-**Yes, I am caring about the order of words because of the same reason, similarity in text but not necessarily in meaning.**
+**Yes, I care about the order of words because of the same reason, similarity in text but not necessarily in meaning.**

 - What metric do you use to assign a numerical value to the similarity?